naototty/swift-s3-sync/README.md

 deployments and [Amazon S3](https://aws.amazon.com/s3) (or S3-clones).
 The project initially allowed for propagating any changes from Swift to S3 -- PUT, DELETE, or POST -- in an asynchronous fashion.
-Since then, it has evolved to support a limited set of data policy options to express the lifecycle of the data and transparent access to data stored in S3.
+Since then, it has evolved to support a limited set of data policy options to express the life cycle of the data and transparent access to data stored in S3.

 Notable features: